-Although the OECD guidance reflects an approach of accurate delineation of the actual transaction in accordance with Chapter I of the OECD Guidelines to determine the amount of debt to be priced, it is acknowledged that other approaches may be taken into account in determining whether an amount must be treated as debt, equity or something else under domestic legislation.
-These approaches may include a multifactor analysis of the characteristics of the instrument and the issuer.
+Although the OECD guidance reflects an approach of accurate delineation of the actual transaction in accordance with Chapter I of the OECD Guidelines to determine the amount of debt to be priced, it is acknowledged that other approaches may be taken into account in determining whether an amount must be treated as debt or equity under domestic legislation.
+These approaches may include a multi-factor analysis of the characteristics of the instrument and the issuer.
 Another approach is that domestic law provisions may stipulate how a particular amount is to be treated.